 Welcome!
-My name is Megan Costa and I am a postdoctoral researcher at Arizona State University’s T. Denny Sanford School of Social and Family Dynamics who completed a dual Ph.D. in Demography at the University of Pennsylvania Population Studies Center and Sociology at the University of Pennsylvania Department of Sociology in August 2016.
-I am a member of Dr. Natalie Eggum-Wilkens ECLiPSE Lab within SSFD.
+My name is Megan Costa and I am an assistant professor at Arizona State University’s T. Denny Sanford School of Social and Family Dynamics who completed a dual Ph.D. in Demography at the University of Pennsylvania Population Studies Center and Sociology at the University of Pennsylvania Department of Sociology in August 2016.
+I joined Dr. Natalie Eggum-Wilkens ECLiPSE Lab within SSFD as a postdoctoral scholar in 2016.
+I became an assistant professor at ASU in January 2019.

 I am a demographer focused on fertility and family demography; my research interests lie at the intersection of maternal health and household determinants of child well-being.
 This intersection is key in the reproduction of health disparities, leaving their mark in the childhood years and holding long-term implications for health across the life course.
 My current projects explore fertility, fertility intentions, and child health in the Tsimane, a population experiencing rapid demographic, economic, and dietary transitions in the Bolivian lowlands.
 I am also working with data from the Young Lives Cohort Study to better understand the intersection of child health and aging in low and middle income countries.
 Recently I began a collaboration with the Center for Disease Control’s Division of Reproductive Health to examine son preference, ideal family size, and fertility behavior using Reproductive Health Surveys in Kigoma, Tanzania.